Daniexp/Push_Swap/README.md

  - You have to order the number of a in ascendent order.
  - To do it, you have this moves available:
 ### Inputs
 The numbers can´t be duplicate or bigger than a integer.
 Of course all the inputs that are not numbers are not valid.
+There are some examples:
 ```bash
 ./push_swap "";
 ./push_swap "-";